omeka/omeka-s-enduser/docs/modules/mapping.md

 title: Mapping
 ---

-Mapping is a [module](../modules/index.md) for Omeka S which allows you to geolocate Omeka S items and add interactive maps to [Site Pages].
+Mapping is a [module](../modules/index.md) for Omeka S which allows you to geolocate Omeka S items and add interactive maps to [Site Pages](../sites/site_pages)

 To install Mapping, follow the instructions for [Installing Modules](../modules/index.md#installing-modules) on the Modules documentation.